 The Rockingham MPO is funded by the Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) of the U.S. Department of Transportation, the New Hampshire Department of Transportation (NHDOT), and local matching revenues from the RPC.
 Overall, 90% of UPWP funding is provided by a combination of metropolitan planning program grants from the Federal Highway Administration ('PL'), Federal Transit Administration ('Section 5303' converted to PL funds), and State Planning and Research (SPR)program funds.
 The matching funds are provided by the RPC supplemented by Turnpike Toll Credits from NHDOT that allow the effective 90/10 match instead of the usual 80/20.
-The tables on the following pages provide more specific information regarding the budget distribution of the UPWP, and the approximate timing of work tasks:
+Table 1, shows personnel and non-personnel expense anticipated for the 2016-2017 UPWP.